-- Speaking of recharging devices, I also purchased the Anker 2nd generation lipstick-sized portable battery charger for my iphone.
-Most of our time was spent outside of the hotel room, so it was super handy to have an option for back-up charge on the go.
+- Speaking of recharging devices, I also purchased the Anker 2nd generation lipstick-sized portable battery charger for my iPhone.
+Most of our time was spent outside of the hotel room, so it was super handy to have an option for a back-up charge on the go.
 It charges up to 150% (or a total 1.5 times on a single charge).

 - The final addition to my packing was this pocket guidebook to Dubai.
 This small guidebook was an easy flip-through on the plane ride with details on Abu Dhabi as well.
 The included full-color pull-out map came in extra handy when we got a little turned around trying to locate some areas in Old Dubai.
-I mean, yah you could get the kindle version for like a $1 less, but you miss out on the map and it’s actually convenient to have at least one tool in your travel bag that doesn’t rely on a battery.
+I mean, yeah you could get the Kindle version for like a $1 less, but you miss out on the map and it’s actually convenient to have at least one tool in your travel bag that doesn’t rely on a battery.

 If I had another 5 days, this would definitely be on my list to do & see.

 Abu Dhabi –